sheltermanager/asm3/doc/manual/wordkeys.rst

 Citation Keys
 -------------

-You must use a qualifier suffix to access these records.
+If you are creating a document from the aincident records, then you must use a qualifier suffix to access these records.

 .. note:: The Recent keyword returns citations where the fine is paid where Due returns unpaid.

+However, if you create a document from the citation tab of a person or incident record, you can select multiple citations before creating the document and access the information by suffixing a number to the end of the keys listed below (eg: CitationName1, FineAmount1)

 CitationName
     The type of citation being issued
-CitationDate
+CItationNumber
+    The identification number of the citation CitationDate
     The date of the citation
 CitationComments